rackerlabs/understack/docs/vision.md

 ## Scale

 The overall scale of one system is expected to be at a multiple data center with multiple fabrics in each data center.
-This is the differiator between other tools available today.
+This is the differentiator between other tools available today.